awj/awj.github.io/_dnd/a-mystery-in-ardea-dm.md

 *Questions* Who

 Barassus does confirm that the island did give its taxes to the original collectors, and that they were loaded onto their ship.
 The ship is now gone, and it's unlikely that the Wailing Reaper decided to cut it loose.

+Investigation (any): Rope is tied to the dock from the ship being tied up, and appears to have been cut *and burned*.

 # Notable locations